deepikarapeti43/deep-learning-challenge/report.md

 The target variable is y which is "IS_SUCCESSFUL" column

 What variable(s) are the feature(s) for your model?
-Feature variabke is X which consists of all colums expect "IS_SUCCESSFUL" column
+Feature variable is X which consists of all columns expect "IS_SUCCESSFUL" column

 What variable(s) should be removed from the input data because they are neither targets nor features?
 "ENI" and "NAME" columns are removed
 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
-Initally started off with 2 layers and with neuron count was 30 since accuracy score not reaching 75% increased the layers and neurons
+Initially started off with 2 layers and with neuron count was 30 since accuracy score not reaching 75% increased the layers and neurons

 Were you able to achieve the target model performance?
 My model reached accuracy score of 73% in 2nd attempt if I increase layers and neurons accuracy score will improve